 It is rarely appropriate to compulsorily treat conditions characterised only by recurrent dangerous thoughts such as inappropriate sexual desires or violent fantasies.
 To be compulsorily treated, such conditions should be characterised by a lack of control over acting on such thoughts of such severity as to constitute a disorder of volition.
 Without such a volitional disorder, such persons will rarely present a sufficient danger to the safety of others to satisfy the definition of mental disorder.

 Intellect is clearly a component of cognition.
-Intellectual disability can be seen as a disorder of cognition for the purpose of section 2 of the Act.
-However, section 4(e) of the Act qualifies this by stating that Parts I and II of the Act shall not be invoked in respect of any person by reason only of intellectual disability.
+Intellectual disability can be seen as a disorder of cognition for the purpose of section 2 of the Mental Health Act.
+However, section 4(e) of the Mental Health Act qualifies this by stating that Parts I and II of the Mental Health Act shall not be invoked in respect of any person by reason only of intellectual disability.

 Personality disorder

+Personality disorder is a contentious area for clinicians, academics and the law.
+Within psychiatry there is no consensus that personality disorders should be subject to compulsory treatment, the problems faced by people with personality disorders are often considered at the margins of what can usefully be considered a mental disorder.

+Mullen (2013) explains that when a person with a personality disorder presents as distressed or threatening, it is not difficult to conclude that that they are at greatly increased risk of serious self-harm or harm to others; satisfying the second limb of the test for ‘mental disorder’.
+He adds that it is also usually clear whether they are greatly impaired in their ability to self-care.
+What is harder, and where clinicians often disagree, is whether such risk or poor self-care is beyond the patient’s capacity to manage, and whether compulsory treatment is likely to assist.

-Individuals with personality disorders are neither specifically included in nor excluded from the provisions of the Act, because the Act is couched in terms of clinical phenomena rather than in terms of diagnosis.
-Individuals who display the phenomena covered by the definition of mental disorder, which will include some individuals with certain types of personality disorder, may be brought within the scope of the Act when necessary.
+Individuals with personality disorders are neither specifically included in nor excluded from the provisions of the Mental Health Act, because the Mental Health Act is couched in terms of clinical phenomena rather than in terms of diagnosis.
+Individuals who display the phenomena covered by the definition of mental disorder (abnormal state of mind), which will include some individuals with certain types of personality disorder, may be brought within the scope of the Mental Health Act when necessary.

+Head injury

+A person may be compulsorily treated due to a mental disorder arising from a head injury.
+As mentioned above at 1.1, the definition of mental disorder under the Act is deliberately stated in terms of phenomena rather than diagnoses.
+The Act requires an abnormal state of mind characterised by one or more phenomena, including ‘disorder of cognition’.
+This applies irrespective of whether the disorder results from a diagnosis of mental illness (in the narrow sense) or any other cause, such as traumatic brain injury, hypoxia, toxicity or dementia.

+Section 4 of the Act contains the only reference to diagnosis.
+This specifically excludes certain conditions (such as intellectual disability) as a sole reason for invoking compulsory assessment procedures.
+There is no clause in the Act that excludes head injury as the basis of its application.

-1.1.4 ‘Of such a degree that’
+2.1.4 ‘Of such a degree that’

 The first limb of the ‘mental disorder’ definition must give rise to the second limb.
 A person might both have an abnormal state of mind, and pose a significant danger to self or others, but will not be mentally disordered unless the abnormal state of mind actually causes the person’s dangerousness or diminished capacity for self-care.